tobias/blog.tobiascrawley.net/posts/2011-07-10-github-rss.md

 ---

-The commit feeds provided by github only list the files that changed, and do not include the diffs; [github-rss] fixes that.
+The commit feeds provided by github only list the files that changed, and do not include the diffs - [github-rss] fixes that.
 It is a simple web service that acts as a proxy and uses the github API to fill in the diff for each commit in the feed.

 ## Usage